aaronkollasch/jupyter-remote/jupyter_remote_tips.rst

 `bash_kernel <https://pypi.python.org/pypi/bash_kernel>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Jupyter-O2 runs Jupyter on an interactive node, bash notebooks
+If Jupyter-Remote is run Jupyter on a SLURM interactive node, bash notebooks
-can be used to document your session on O2, including commands and
+can be used to document your session, including commands and
 outputs, without using SLURM to submit additional jobs.

 ``%%bash`` can be used to run a ``bash`` command in kernels that support